 Wisdom teeth extraction in Wheaton, Il

-I am of the believe that with the advent of CBCT, prophylactic extraction of wisdom teeth is very wise as long as the risk for nerve damage is low and spacing is going to be an issue.
+We are of the believe that with the advent of CBCT, prophylactic extraction of wisdom teeth is very wise as long as the risk for nerve damage is low and spacing is going to be an issue.
 CBCT can give the surgeon excellent information as to what the risk level is (not perfect but much better than before).
 A coronectomy of lower wisdom teeth is also being done more often, as the research points to it being successful.
-I do believe that those with small teeth and/or large jaws can easily maintain wisdom teeth and should not have them prophylactically removed.
-I know that those people are in the minority but I do not have an exact percentage as the term “small teeth” and “large jaws” is subjective.
+We do believe that those with small teeth and/or large jaws can easily maintain wisdom teeth and should not have them prophylactically removed.
+We know that those people are in the minority but we do not have an exact percentage as the term “small teeth” and “large jaws” is subjective.

-I am not sure where I picked up this quote but I like it and feel the same way.
+Not sure where this quote is from but we like it and feel the same way.

 “Get your wisdom teeth (third molars) out while you are young and healthy.
 The bone is soft, the teeth will come out easily, and you will heal more rapidly than if you wait until there is a problem in 30 years.
 While it is true that you may be lucky and never develop a problem, if you wait, you may be risking a more difficult and painful recovery with irreversible damage to your other teeth.”